tatp22/linformer-pytorch/README.md

         parameter_sharing="layerwise", # What level of parameter sharing to use.
 For more information, see below. k_reduce_by_layer=0, # Going down `depth`, how much to reduce `dim_k` by, for the `E` and `F` matrices.
 Will have a minimum value of 1. full_attention=False, # Use full attention instead, for O(n^2) time and space complexity.
-Included here just for comparison
-        ).cuda()
-x = torch.randn(1, 262144, 64).cuda()
-y = model(x)
+Included here just for comparison include_ff=True, # Whether or not to include the Feed Forward layer ).cuda() x = torch.randn(1, 262144, 64).cuda() y = model(x)